BananasHelp20/ForgermodNeoForge/src/main/java/net/bananashelp20/forgermod/registryInterpreter/README commandList.txt

-!NO_MODEL --> model isn't created, to make room for custom models #has to be declared instead of the block model method !INDESTRUCTIBLE --> makes block basically indestructible #has to be declared instead of the block properties !NO_TAB --> block does not appear in any creative tab
+!NO_MODEL --> model isn't created, to make room for custom models #has to be declared instead of the block model method !INDESTRUCTIBLE --> makes block basically indestructible #has to be declared instead of the block properties !NO_TAB --> block does not appear in any creative tab !NO_TOOL --> block can be mined by hand

 *********************